zsparal/api-documentation/source/reference/v2/captures-api/get-capture.rst

 Retrieve a single capture by its ID.
 Note the original payment's ID is needed as well.

-Captures are used for in payments that have the *authorize-then-capture* flow.
+Captures are used in payments that have the *authorize-then-capture* flow.
 The only payment methods at the moment that have this flow are *Klarna Pay later* and *Klarna Slice it*.

 Parameters